Inpatient vs Outpatient Drug Rehab

 3. Peer Support and Group Dynamics:

-• Inpatient Focus: The group setting of inpatient care fosters peer support.
+• Inpatient Focus: The inpatient group setting fosters peer support.
 Group therapy offers opportunities to share experiences, offer feedback, and provide emotional support to others in recovery.
 These interactions can build a sense of community and reduce feelings of isolation.

 4. Structured Daily Activities: